dpk14/GameEngine/README.md

 Instances extend these components with their own individual extended logic and specific component values.
 Scenes also contain a string that must initialize all the other non-object non-instance in the game, essentially describing the rules of interaction between objects -- and by extension -- their instances.

-### General Engine Analysis
+### General Engine Analysis:

-The API of the engine is two-edged.
+The API of the engine is two-pronged.
 It contains a static part defining what kinds of objects can be created and what components they can have, accessible only through the ECS package.
 It also contains a dynamic part-- a few concise methods for updating a scene-- only accessible through the Controller class.
 The Player feeds instructions into the Controller in the form of string which the Engine parses into instances of a concise set of key data types in the Controller.

 Some of these data types host sub-instructions which are parsed and distributed throughout the engine dynamically every new iteration of the game loop, propagating the Engine instance continually from the initial configuration.
 The Controller distributes the instructions in a predefined order by calling various methods of a group of handler classes, which are the vessels in which the instructions are placed and sent out to the tools the outer modules wished to access originally.